Explore 3-D Volumetric Data with Volume Viewer App

 To save rendering and camera configuration settings, click Export and click the Rendering and Camera Configurations option.

-Specify the name for the structure that Volume Viewer creates or accept
+Specify the names for the structure that Volume Viewer creates or accept the default names (